-In KS2 the children are taught French in weekly lessons, where the pupils sing French songs and play language games as well as learning new vocabulary, asking and answering simple questions and finding out about some aspects of life in France.
-When teaching French, we approach language as a 'word detective', concentrating on hunting for clues as to meaning; finding words that seem similar to English, and or context clues when reading stories or text in French.
+In KS2 the children are taught Spanish in weekly lessons, where the pupils sing songs and play language games as well as learning new vocabulary, asking and answering simple questions and finding out about some aspects of life in Spain.
 We believe good language teaching is not about how much language you cover, but about how much the children really understand and remember.
-Our teaching will enable pupils to express simple ideas and thoughts in French and to understand and respond; both in speech and in writing.
-We encourage children to adapt and create phrases of their own in French and speak and respond with increasing fluency.
+Our teaching will enable pupils to express simple ideas and thoughts in Spanish and to understand and respond; both in speech and in writing.
+We encourage children to adapt and create phrases of their own in Spanish and speak and respond with increasing fluency.

-We hope to foster an interest in learning another language and provide firm foundations for pupils wishing to continue their study of French and other languages at secondary level.
+We hope to foster an interest in learning another language and provide firm foundations for pupils wishing to continue their study of Spanish and other languages at secondary level.